mobizt/ESP_SSLClient/README.md

 The ESP_SSLClient available functions are similare to the WiFiClientSecure.h class in ESP32 and ESP8266.

-The PrivateKey, X509List and CertStoreBase classes for ESP8266 will be renamed to BearSSL_PrivateKey, BearSSL_X509List and BearSSL_CertStoreBase respectively.
+The Sessions and ServerSessions for ESP8266 BearSSL will be renamed to BearSSL_Sessions and BearSSL_ServerSessions respectively.

 For ESP32, the certificate bundle is not currenty supported.